Overview

 CRM and agent notesHighOperational context often missed by other sources

-How Alterna CX handles unstructured data
+How does Alterna CX handle unstructured data?

 Alterna CX connects to all major unstructured data sources through native integrations and applies multilingual NLP models to process feedback automatically.
 The output is structured insight: topic rankings, sentiment trends, root cause identification, and action recommendations, all derived from content that would otherwise sit unread.